 - Finally, learn about the benefits of gratitude.
 It is difficult in any given moment to be both grateful and angry at the same time, but it’s not impossible.
 A grateful life leads you to focus on happiness.

-- How are you transforming your anger?
+How are you channeling your anger into positive energy?

 (Personal Insight MD, LLC, PeopleTweaker, and Insight MD does not provide medical advice, diagnosis, or treatment.
 If you are feeling extreme anger with thoughts and actions harmful to yourself or others such as physical/verbal abuse or acts of violence, find yourself self-medicating with alcohol, illicit drugs, etc., expressing your anger in such a way that threaten relationships or your job, etc. seek professional help immediately and call 911 if necessary if you find yourself in an out-of-control situation or have the urge to hurt yourself or others.)